Navigating the Backlog of the American Immigration System

 Introduction: A Case Caught in the Backlog for Ten Years

-In March 2022, I litigated case before the immigration court on behalf of an incredibly deserving asylum-seeker who had been waiting ten years to receive a decision on her case.
+In March 2022, I litigated a case before the immigration court on behalf of an incredibly deserving asylum-seeker who had been waiting ten years to receive a decision on her case.
 Her hearing would decide whether she would be granted asylum, withholding of removal, or protection under the Convention Against Torture, or if she would be order removed to the country of her citizenship.

 Even though recent country condition reports show that our client would likely be harmed, tortured or executed if she returned to her country, asylum is an immigration benefit, which provides access to other governmental benefits and allows asylees to petition for permanent residency after one year.
 Therefore, a grant of asylum is not guaranteed by an asylum officer or immigration judge: an asylum-seeker must prove they qualify for asylum, and it is also a matter of those factfinders’ discretion.